Couleslaw/Project-L/docs/FunctionDocs/index.md

 The game can can be played by a maximum of 4 players and a minimum of 1 player (it might not be very interesting though).
 To add a player, Karel needs to select a type from the dropdown menu and add a name.

 {% include note.html content="
-The AI players are defined in a Json file, for details see the [AI Player Guide](../AIPlayerGuide/index).
+The AI players are defined in a INI file, for details see the [AI Player Guide](../AIPlayerGuide/index).
 "%}

 {% include important.html content="